getmaxun/maxun_docs/docs/runs/intro.md

 Robot runs can be initiated in three different ways:

-1. Manual Runs: Users can start a run directly from the platform's interface.
+**1. Manual Runs**: Users can run a robot directly from Maxun dashboard.
-2. Scheduled Runs: Automate runs by scheduling them to execute at specific times or intervals.
+**2. Scheduled Runs**: Automate runs by scheduling them to execute at specific times or intervals.
-3. API Runs: Trigger runs programmatically via API calls, enabling integration with external systems.
+**3. API Runs**: Trigger runs programmatically via API calls, enabling integration with external systems.

 ## 2. Exporting Results